William Warwick

-Captain William "Bil" Warwick, CBE was a merchant sailor and the Master of Cunard's Queen Elizabeth 2 (QE2), the first person to hold that position did so for over 25 years.
+Captain William "Bil" Warwick, CBE was a merchant sailor and the Master of Cunard's Queen Elizabeth 2 (QE2), the first person to hold that position.

 He was born on 12 November 1912 in Birkenhead, England.

 He appeared as a castaway on the BBC Radio programme Desert Island Discs on 18 September 1967.

 He was made a Commander of the Order of the British Empire (CBE) in 1971.